amadejaop/todo-list/README.md

 The start over button allows you to clear the entire page and start over.
 This is useful in cases when you have completed most/all of the tasks and want to add more, because the amount of tasks you may add is limited. **Any tasks not yet completed will also be deleted, so use this button with caution.**

 ### Tasks
 You may sort your tasks into sections called work, personal and home.
 The amount of tasks in each of these sections is limited to 10.
-Make sure your tasks are specific and can be completed in a short amount of time.
+Make sure your tasks are specific and can be completed in a short period of time.
 Examples of well-defined tasks are: create a pie chart for project A, call for a dental check-up, pay electricity bill,...

 #### Adding tasks
 To add a task, click on the field in the appropriate section (work, personal or home) to write down the task, then click _add task_ or press _enter_.